ironsteel/nes_ecp5/esp32/README.md

 upload "ecp5.py", "nes.bit.gz" to root directory of ESP32.

-Upload few ROMs from some site like [wowroms](https://wowroms.com) to SD card, it can be done using "uftpd.py", SD card reader is not required.
+Download few ROMs from some site like [wowroms](https://wowroms.com), unzip ROM file and upload it to SD card, it can be done using "uftpd.py", SD card reader is not required.

 Start ESP32 NES OSD loader: